nus-cs3281/2018/students/vivekLakshmanan/vivekLakshmanan-Resume.md

 * Contributed to addressbook-level4 of the SE-EDU project, a Java desktop application used to impart software engineering principles to students and as such demands a high standard of code quality

 #### Opac App Singapore (Feb 2018 - Present)
-* An Android client for public libraries
+* Contributed to Opac App, an Android client for public libraries

 #### HPB War on Diabetes Designathon 2017 (Jun 2017 – Jul 2017)
 * Designed an application to promote physical activity through social cohesion